MichaelusNL/BDD-demo-pension-app/README.md

 ## Log in in the application

-- use any email
+- Use any email
-- fill in the password "bddDemo"
+- Fill in the password "bddDemo"

 ## Application Structure